 Joining the Brook Lyndhurst team

 We are always interested in receiving high quality, speculative applications, which we really do ‘keep on file'.
-We also offer a limited number of 3-4 month paid internships every year.
-Should you wish to be considered for future full-time positions or an internship, please note the following requirements:
+Should you wish to be considered for future positions, please note the following requirements:

 - ALL applicants must send a covering letter and a full CV outlining what they have to offer, why they would be interested in working for us and previous relevant experience.

-- Unless otherwise specified, a covering email must be sent, with the material described above to Lucy Stroud using this form.
-All applications (from anyone, for any position) will remain unread if the application does not conform to these requirements;
+- Unless otherwise specified, a covering email must be sent, with the material described above to Jayne Cox using this form.
+All applications (from anyone, for any position) will remain unread if the application does not conform to these requirements; and

 - For ALL positions, we require evidence of the following: an outstanding academic background in a relevant field; an aptitude for working with both numerical data and qualitative information; a reasonable working knowledge of spreadsheets or databases; an ability to communicate analytical findings/information in written material; a willingness and ability to work collaboratively with others; commitment to producing high quality work, on time, regularly; and good communication skills.